datmellowjello/ELK_Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

+Load balancers The load balancer can help prevent a DDoS attack.
+A Jump Box prevents all Azure VM's being exposed publicly.
+The jump box is a gateway to the subnetworks with only a single point of entry.
+This allows us to easliy setup a network security group to restrict the IP addresses able to communicate with the Jumpbox/subnets.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the vms on the network and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes made to them on the network and gather system metrics.
+In the ELK stack we are using Filebeat for the centralization and forwarding of data.
+Filebeat monitors and collects log events, which ever you specify, and sends them to Elasticsearch/logstash.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.